Michael0Mcc/natural-selection-simulation/readme.md

 ## Traits

 Currently the only two mutable traits are speed and food detection.
 A dot's movement speed is determined by a constant base speed multiplied by the value of the speed trait.
 As for food detection, the radius is determined by 125% of the dot's radius multiplied by the square of the value of the food detection trait.
 Note: The dots can only target food once it has finished moving to it's currently targeted position.

+Dot's with a faster movement speed will be colored green, dot's with slower speeds will appear red.
+Dot's with better food detection will have a blue outline around them, one's with a smaller food detection radius will have a yellow outline.

 ## Movement